 MARK B. BORG, JR., PHD., a psychoanalyst practicing in New York City, has written extensively about the intersection of psychoanalysis and community crisis intervention.

-GRANT H. BRENNER M.D., is a psychiatrist practicing in New York City, specializes in treatment of mood and anxiety disorders related to childhood trauma, has done considerable volunteer work in disaster mental health.
+GRANT H. BRENNER M.D., is a psychiatrist & psychoanalyst practicing in New York City, specializes in treatment of mood and anxiety disorders related to childhood trauma, has done considerable volunteer work in disaster mental health.

 DANIEL BERRY RN, MHA, has practiced in New York City for 28 years, focusing on services for persons affected by abuse, trauma and addiction.